The Shape Part Slot Machine: Contact-based Reasoning for Generating 3D Shapes from Parts: Related Work

 \parahead{Deep Generative Models of Part-based Shapes} Our work is also related to deep generative models which synthesize part-based shapes.
 One option is to make voxel-grid generative models part-aware~\cite{GlobalToLocal,SAGnet19}.
 Many models have been proposed which generate sets of cuboids representing shape parts~\cite{3DPRNN}; some fill the cuboids with generated geometry in the form of voxel grids~\cite{GRASS} or point clouds~\cite{StructureNet,jones2020shapeAssembly,jones2021shapeMOD}.
 Other part-based generative models skip cuboid proxies and generate part geometries directly, as point clouds~\cite{CompoNet}, implicit fields~\cite{PQNet}, or deformed genus zero meshes~\cite{gao2019sdmnet,yang2020dsmnet}.
 All of these models synthesize part geometry.
 In contrast, our model synthesizes shapes by retrieving and assembling existing high-quality part meshes.

 \parahead{Estimating Poses for 3D Parts} Many part-based shape generative models must pose the generated parts.
 Some prior work looks at this problem on its own: given a set of parts, how to assemble them together?
-One method predicts a 6DOF pose for each part such that they become assembled~\cite{HuangZhan2020PartAssembly}; another predicts per-part translations and scales and also synthesizes geometry to make the transformed parts connect seamlessly~\cite{yin2020coalesce} Rather than predict part poses directly, we solve for per-part poses and scales that satisfies contact constraints encoded in a slot graph.
-This approach is similar in spirit to that of ShapeAssembly~\cite{jones2020shapeAssembly}, working with part meshes rather than cuboid abstractions.
+One method predicts a 6DOF pose for each part such that they become assembled~\cite{HuangZhan2020PartAssembly}; another predicts per-part translations and scales and also synthesizes geometry to make the transformed parts connect seamlessly~\cite{yin2020coalesce}.
+Rather than predict part poses directly, we solve for per-part poses and scales that satisfies contact constraints encoded in a slot graph.
+This approach has its root in \revision{ early work in modeling by assembly~\cite{SidVangelisSynthesis} but without the need for part labels and separate steps computing how parts should attach. } It is also similar in spirit to that of ShapeAssembly~\cite{jones2020shapeAssembly}, working with part meshes rather than cuboid abstractions.